johnjmikucki/tutorial/en/html/README.md

 - Lists
   - `<ul></ul>` : indicate the beginning and end of a list
   - `<li></li>` : indicate the beginning and end of a list entry
-  - Just like for everything else, the newlines are optional.
-They just make it easier to read.
+  - Just like for everything else in HTML, the newlines and indentation are optional--they just make it easier to read.

 *Example*